vidyar/shippabledocs1/sources/config.rst

           - exampletwo@org.com

-You can also specify when you want to get notified using change|always|never .
+You can also specify when you want to get notified using change|always|never.
 Always and never means you should be notified always or never. change means you want to notify only when the build status changes on the given branch.

 .. code-block:: bash